DanySK/gradle-latex/README.md

     "myMainLatexFile" {
         // Options for pdflatex
         extraArguments = listOf("-shell-escape", "-synctex=1", "-interaction=nonstopmode", "-halt-on-error")
+        /*
-        // File types whose change should trigger a build in case gradle is used with -t flag trackedExtensions = listOf("bib", "eps", "jpeg", "jpg", "pdf", "png", "svg", "tex") }
+         * Additional files and directories whose change should trigger a build in case gradle is used with -t flag.
+         * Can be passed files, strings, or any Object compatible with Gradle's project.files */ watching = emptyList()
+    }
     "anotherMainLatexFile"()
 }